 The advent of coworking has changed everything.
 Now millions of workers go to an office which does not belong to any company they work for, at pretty flexible times, sit at a desk that is not specifically theirs, work alone or collaboratively with people who maybe don’t even work for the same company as them (never mind team) and then head home when their work is finished, at no determined time at all.

 This format is now proving to increase productivity, workplace satisfaction and many other important factors in workers’ and company’s lives.
-Not only does coworking looks like it’s here to stay, it might just be taking over.
-We decided to delve into the humble beginnings of this new way of work and track its meteoric rise to the worldwide phenomenon it is today.
+Not only does coworking look like it’s here to stay, it might just be taking over.
+We decided to delve into the humble beginnings of this new way of work and track its meteoric rise to the worldwide phenomenon we know today.

 1980’s – Pre-Coworking

 A number of factors occur in the 1980’s which will go on to play a role in the emergence of coworking.
 The idea of more flexible, serviced offices comes to the fore.
 Most notably, Marx Dixon sets up the serviced office provider Regus, after noticing travelling workers’ need for a managed and more flexible office option when in new cities.
 These serviced offices are precursors to the coworking space, featuring some of the ideas which will become key to coworking, and begin to pop up around the world.
 The Early 1980’s Recession plays a role in their growth as companies look for ways to manage their cash flow and reduce long-term overheads.
 At the end of the decade, Tim Berners-Lee invents the World Wide Web.
 This kicks off the Information Age and, amongst a number of consequences, will eventually give workers the ability to work remotely.
 Without this ability, there is unlikely ever any need for any sort of coworking space.

 1990’s – Experimental Workspaces